 Park your car in the field (and trust me when I say festival staff have the parking system down to a science) and head for the castle to begin your adventure.

 As you explore the village, keep an eye out for any number of photo opportunities.
-Not only can you snap a photo with cast members, but there are sets and even props to pose with — including a certain iron throne that had everyone talking a few years ago.
+Not only can you snap a photo with cast members, but there are sets and even props to pose with — including a certain iron throne that's taking televisions by storm all over again.

 There’s an endless supply of things to do at the Ohio Renaissance Festival, but right at the top of the list is shopping.
 The streets of the festival grounds are lined with unique, one-of-a-kind shops filled to bursting with one-of-a-kind finds.
 Unlike the temporary tents found in most festivals, many of the shops are permanent structures and hold any number of treasures including swords and shields, elf ears, gowns, handcrafted art and even suits of armor.
 As an added bonus, a festival filled with creative performers and artists leads to some pretty great shop names — I mean, Damsel In This Dress?
 Inspired.

 If you don’t run into the Queen and her royal entourage touring the festival grounds, you can find her overseeing the joust while you cheer on your knight.
-Other shows include Christophe the Insultor, the Cincinnati Barbarian, Washing Well Wenches, the all-new Wheel of Death and much, much more.
+Other shows include Christophe the Insultor, the Cincinnati Barbarian, Washing Well Wenches, the popular Wheel of Death that made its Ohio Ren Fest debut last season, and much, much more.
 For the full show schedule, visit the festival’s website.
 Every show is absolutely free to attend, but be sure to bring some cash along for your visit so that you can tip the performers afterwards.